 Tampa Bay itself is a wonderful place that offers a lot of sunshine and innumerable year-round activities including many festivals along the Bay, with the most famous being Gasparilla - the largest pirate invasion festival and parade in the world.
 There are also beautiful beaches along the Gulf of Mexico, multiple performing arts theatres, aquariums, museums, and historical sites, as well as our professional sports teams including the Buccaneers, Rays, and Lightning.
 Tampa Bay has all of the resources of a large city, but the closeness of a small town.
 You can easily live in a vibrant downtown neighborhood or in a cozy suburban community.

-Last, but certainly NOT least, the program is composed of a strong, cohesive group of residents from all over the globe.
+Last, but certainly NOT least, the program is composed of a strong, cohesive group of residents that work well together and provide immense support for each other.
 We are professional colleagues as well as good friends.
 It is truly a "family-friendly" residency that stresses the importance of life outside the program to foster an atmosphere of unity and unparalleled cooperation amongst the residents.